marzeverett/jornada_data_manager/Experimental Plan/New_Plan.md

 ```

 TODO:
-1. Document experiment descriptor [x] and experiment result object [x]
-2. Figure out how to un-normalize the data for the below suite
+1. Figure out how to un-normalize the data for the below suite
 3. Create comprehensive visualization and analytics suite
 4. Nail out phase 1 experiments.
+- [ ] Figure out how to define exactly what data and tests to run
+- [ ] Figure out how to run these automatically
 5. Figure out autoencoder creation and dataset savings from AE.
 6. Nail out phase 2 experiments
 7. Figure out spatial encodings (Not in this repo)